gileoo/SPBView/doc/Examples.md

 ![image](https://github.com/user-attachments/assets/138797bf-8bdd-4e97-af86-6a66fd23a417)

 If the reaction time was adjusted manually, the frame is colored in lila.
+Note the change of the black bars illustration speed and reaction time.
 For error classes colors from red to yellow are used.

 ![image](https://github.com/user-attachments/assets/cfa3e14e-68e9-4409-bed5-690e129ea7aa)